-Lucky for employers, you can offer your team the opportunity to cycle to work (once we are all back to normality), which will keep your team fit and healthy and is better for the environment.
-The government introduced ‘cycle to work’ way back in 1999, and under the Government’s Green Transport Plan, the Revenue allows employers to provide their team with bicycles and cyclists’ safety equipment tax free, as long as the scheme is available to all employees.
-At the end of the first-year employees can purchase the bicycle from their employer at the ‘market value’ which, according to the Revenue, is usually 25% of the original cost.
+Purchasing a bicycle can be a major expense for employees and this is where employers can help!
+You can offer your team the opportunity to cycle to work which will keep your team fit and healthy and is better for the environment.
+The government introduced ‘cycle to work’ way back in 1999, and under the government’s Green Transport Plan, HMRC allows employers to provide their team with bicycles and cyclists’ safety equipment tax free, as long as the scheme is available to all employees.
+At the end of the first-year employees can purchase the bicycle from their employer at the ‘market value’ which, according to HMRC, is usually 25% of the original cost.
 Employees therefore acquire bicycles at bargain prices, with the employer (AKA you) claiming full tax relief on the net cost to them.

 With mental and physical health at the forefront of every employee and employers’ minds, this tax break can have an incredibly positive impact on workplace health and has been proven to boost employee motivation.
 The ‘cycle to work’ scheme applies to directors of one-person limited companies as well as employees of large businesses.